Netcracker/qubership-opensearch/docs/public/troubleshooting.md

 For more details and troubleshooting procedures,refer to [Problem During Replication](scenarios/problem_during_replication.md).

-## Common Problems.Primary Shard Is Down During User Request
+## Primary Shard Is Down During User Request

 ### Description